appium/appium-espresso-driver/docs/reference/execute-methods.md

 either [`ViewActions.swipe*`](https://developer.android.com/reference/android/support/test/espresso/action/ViewActions)
 or [`GeneralSwipeAction`](https://developer.android.com/reference/android/support/test/espresso/action/GeneralSwipeAction)
 under the hood), which can be distinguished by setting either the `direction` or `swiper` parameter, respectively.
-An error is raised if both parameters are set.
+An error is thrown if both parameters are set.
+The `swiper` mode is not supported in Compose mode (see the [Jetpack Compose guide](../guides/compose.md) for details).

 #### Parameters